Flag

 Economy

 Malaysia's economy grew by 3.7 percent in 2023, supported by resilient domestic demand and a recovery in tourism, following a post-COVID rebound in 2022.
-The country attracted $39.7 billion in actual foreign investment in 2023, bolstered by a favorable investment climate characterized by its strategic location, skilled workforce, and robust infrastructure, particularly in key sectors like medical devices and semiconductors.
+The country attracted $39.7 billion in actual foreign investment, bolstered by its strategic location, skilled workforce, and developed ICT infrastructure, while the government continues to implement reforms to enhance competitiveness and manage public spending.

 Floating Section Image